 I received this book for free from in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-It is part of the Middle-Earth Universe, series and is a is a hardcover edition on October 29, 1984 and has 290 pages.
+It is part of the Middle-Earth Universe, series and is a on October 29, 1984 and has 290 pages.

 Explore it on Goodreads or Amazon.